sgolebiewski-intel/openvino/docs/articles_en/learn-openvino/openvino-samples/benchmark-tool.rst

 Device
 ++++++++++++++++++++

-To set which device benchmarking runs on, use the ``-d <device>`` argument.
-This will tell ``benchmark_app`` to run benchmarking on that specific device.
 The benchmark app supports CPU and GPU devices.
+To run a benchmark on a chosen device, set the ``-d <device>`` argument.
+When run with default parameters, ``benchmark_app`` creates 4 and 16 inference requests for CPU and GPU respectively.

 In order to use GPU, the system must have the appropriate drivers installed.
-If no device is specified, ``benchmark_app`` will default to using ``CPU``.
+If no device is specified, ``benchmark_app`` will use ``CPU`` by default.

-For example, to run benchmarking on GPU, use:
+For example, to run a benchmark on GPU, use:

 .. tab-set::